waterbycounty

 What's happening with rivers in Patrick County right now?

-Patrick County's primary USGS streamgage on the SOUTH MAYO RIVER is currently reading 38.6 cubic feet per second — 31% of the long-term mean of 125.78 cfs.
+Patrick County's primary USGS streamgage on the SOUTH MAYO RIVER has a pipeline snapshot of 38.6 cubic feet per second — 31% of the long-term mean of 125.78 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Patrick County water compare to the Virginia average?